Flo-R1der/My_Smart-Home_stuff/Custom-flexible-Notification/README.md

       - which device should be notified
       - optional: a Helper Toggle-Switch, to disable the device temporary from the UI
       - a list of zones which should block sending notifications
-3. Update your existing automations to use the script-logic instead of selected devices or the notify.notify-service.
+3. Update your existing automations to use the script-logic instead of selected devices or the notify-services.
 Here are two examples:
-   - 📱 Device replacement example <br>
+   - 📱 **Device** replacement example <br>
    ![image](from-device-notification_to-custom-flexible-notification.png)
-   - 🔔 `notify.notify` replacement example <br>
+   - 🔔 **`notify.notify`** or `notify.mobile_app_<device_id>` replacement example <br>
    ![image](from-notify-notify_to-custom-flexible-notification.png)

 ## Open Topics
 - The Script is well tested with Android Devices.
 If anyone is finding problems with iOS Devices, feel free to optimize the blueprint and add a Pull-Request.
-- As of today (2024-12-14) only the predefined options are implemented, to identify critical notifications.
-It is planned to do a regex-Logic for notification tags, messegas and title.
-The Input section is in the blueprint, but the evaluation-logic is missing. shouldn't be a big issue, but i'd rather release it first.
+- As of today (2025-01-19) only the predefined options are implemented, to identify critical notifications.
+It is planned to do a regex-Logic for notification tags, messages and title.
+The Input section is in the blueprint yaml, but the evaluation-logic is missing.
+This shouldn't be a big issue, but i'd rather release it first.